Skip to main content

 Manufacturing and Quality Control a Critical Hurdle

-The manufacturing and of peptides, particularly complex modified peptides and PDCs, is a critical area of focus for the NMPA.
+The manufacturing and quality control of peptides, particularly complex modified peptides and PDCs, is a critical area of focus for the NMPA.
 China’s rapidly growing biopharmaceutical industry has made significant investments in manufacturing capacity, but ensuring consistent quality across a diverse range of products remains a challenge.

 The NMPA has been strengthening its oversight of manufacturing facilities through more frequent and rigorous inspections.
 The agency has also been promoting the adoption of advanced manufacturing technologies, such as continuous manufacturing, to improve product quality and consistency.